ukparliament/weeknotes.data-search/16/index.md

 Dan and Aidan covered all of the Members website product team 'Members activity' 'discovery day'.
 Dan enjoyed it and thought the energy levels were good.
 Michael also attended.

 There was a brief look at other Parliamentary websites.
-Dan thought is was funny how they all tended to blur into one and liked the attitude of trying to do something different and better.
+Dan thought it was funny how they all tended to blur into one and liked the attitude of trying to do something different and better.

 ### Domain modelling

 [Anya](https://twitter.com/bitten_) and Michael took a second shot at adding comments to the [Formal Body model](https://ukparliament.github.io/ontologies/formal-body/formal-body-ontology.html).
 This time it seemed to pass the Ed McCarthy test.
 It still needs to get checked by House of Commons people.
-And someone needs to decide if House of Commons general committees are similar enough to House of Lords non-select committees to treat as the same thing.
+And someone needs to decide if House of Commons General Committees are similar enough to House of Lords non-select committees to treat as the same thing.
 At least in the data model.

 Anya and Michael also visited Sally Carter in the House of Lords Hansard office to see how they deal with written questions and answers.

-Dan had a good talk with Matt Stutely (head of business systems) about the House of Commons [Register of Members' Financial Interests](https://www.parliament.uk/mps-lords-and-offices/standards-and-financial-interests/parliamentary-commissioner-for-standards/registers-of-interests/register-of-members-financial-interests/).
+Dan had a good talk with Matt Stutely (Head of Business Systems Applications) about the House of Commons [Register of Members' Financial Interests](https://www.parliament.uk/mps-lords-and-offices/standards-and-financial-interests/parliamentary-commissioner-for-standards/registers-of-interests/register-of-members-financial-interests/).
 Dan's feeling pretty positive about this.
 More to follow.

 Ed wrote a 'data principles for business systems’ document in preparation for working on the new bicameral committee business system in the new year.